ninjatronic/ngGeolocation/README.md

 The `$geolocation` service can expose a property `location` whose value reflects the current position.
 To enable this feature a watch must be created using `watchPosition`.
 This method takes a `PositionOptions` object in the same manner as `getCurrentPosition`.
 There is no return value.

-While this watch is active the value of the property `location` is periodically updated with the latest geolocatopm result.
+While this watch is active the value of the property `location` is periodically updated with the latest geolocation result.
 If an error has occurred the code and message are available via `$geolocation.position.error`.

 The current watch can be cancelled using `clearWatch`.